 The disco ball slammed into a skid in the cycle, hitting its last deadline, and dove into the dreamy oasis of silence, still spinning like a planet made of silver.
 There was a soundless void that enveloped each second before the sea was judged, and the judging was rich.
 It would get a criminally sweet cashmere kiss from the final pirouette of the crystalline canopy, a most frozen prophecy that quickly melted into reality.
 Suddenly the swooning ceiling came crashing down and the sky spat a scepter, an ozone-gilded sabre, bending into itself and fashioning an infernal glow to the beryl room above us.
 The blue became a bowl, a sunken cistern, a hollow abyss that swelled into a floral haze.
 With each loving blossom of pulsing thunder, the atmosphere morphed into a misty pot of perfume, a place where hot water soaks rose petals into light pink nectar, where geishas dip their fingers and dab their necks and flowers follow them all day long.

 The peak of the sky showed the finale of moonlight, the prodigal stars’ return.
 They shone with neon heat, magma smiles, the grin of a graduated class.
 They were finished with their waxing and waning, soaring and swaying like snowflakes in winter’s breath.
 The stars stood rooted, wrapped in white, ivory buttons blazed in snow.
 They were pressed into their powdery forms like faerie dust in fondant, glued in their gullies like handprints in honey.
-They were scattered across the sky like astronaut footprints in a buttery layer of moondusted marshmallow, a glacial money wielded by a sky-borne volcano.
-The stars stayed and shone light unafraid.
-And you would see me, in my throne under the waves, in my home in the clouds, as I coast through the trees like a silent breeze, bowing in reverence to it all.
+They were scattered across the sky like astronauts’ footprints in a buttery layer of moondusted marshmallow, a glacial money wielded by a sky-borne volcano.
+The stars stayed, and I shone light unafraid.
+You would see me, in my throne under the waves, in my home in the clouds, as I coast through the trees like a silent breeze, bowing in reverence to it all.

 Back in the prehistoric days of my life when I was but a wee sapling, I liked to swim like a dolphin likes to swim.
 I was made of fins, gills, and aquatic thrills, and had a hobby of hightailing it out of land and into the heaven of H2O.
 Every week, my mom summoned us on a crusade to the local Family Y where we took part in a parent’s dream, translating our psychotic jitters into chillaxed quivers.
 My mother, being the mastermind that she is, devised the perfect equation to drain our excess energy: Just toss the kids into a pool and they’ll exorcise – ahem, exercise their electricity ‘til it’s more of an angelic voltage.
 And sure enough, once we spent our joules on a jive in the swimming pool, we emerged like limp noodles, our muscles mushy as applesauce, granting more and more credit to our mother’s genius.
 We no longer bounced off the walls like boomerangs brought to life and my mother felt complete in her responsibility of ringleader, leaning back into her chair of authority after a long day of scolding the circus clowns.